Service Level Agreement

 9.3 The provision of a Service Credit shall be an exclusive remedy for a particular Service Level failure.

-9.4 Service Credits shall be shown as a deduction from the amount due from the Customer to the Provider in the next invoice then due to be issued under the Main Agreement.
+9.4 Service Credits shall be shown as a deduction from the amount due from the Customer to the Provider in the next invoice then due to be issued under the Subscription Services Agreement.
 The Provider shall not in any circumstances be obliged to pay any money or make any refund to the Customer.